Jessicavazm/t1a1-workbook/README.md

 # t1a1-workbook

 ## Q1
-### Identify and explain common and important components and concepts of web development markup languages

 ### HTML
-Markup language is an essential tool in the web development world, they are used to define the websibe structure.
+MarkUp language is an essential tool in the web development world, they are used to define the website structure.
 HTML is the standard markup text language, and most of the websites in today's World are created using HTML.

-Every HTML documents starts with the **!DOCTYPE html** to describe document type and it helps the browser to read your document, followed with HTML components **head** and
+Every HTML documents starts with **!DOCTYPE html** to describe document type and it helps the browser to read your document, followed with HTML components: **head** and **body**.
-**body**.

-In **head** we store information about the website such as title,meta data, CSS link to import design,favicon.
+In **head** we store information about the website such as title, meta data, CSS link to import design and FavIcon.
 Some of these information helps with more visibility in the search engines.
 In **body** we place everything that is visible to users using elements such as heading, paragraph, anchor links and images.

 **Semantic tags** are a great tool to use through the process to allocate our content, keep it more clean and give our elements more meaning.
 It's great for screen-readers and accessibility.
 Some of the most common semantic elements are header, nav, main, section, footer.

-Comments are another way to keep everything organised and explained through the process.
-In case if there are multiple people working in the project, it's powerful tool that helps to ensure everybody understands the codes being applied.
+Comments are another way to keep everything organised and well explained through the process.
+It's a powerful tool for web developers, as they can use comments to understand the process.

-All elements can have attributes in HTML, they are extra piece of information about elements.
-Some of the most commons attributes are
+In HTML language, elements can have attributes,and attributes provides more information about elements.
+Some of the most commons attributes are:
-- lang: indicates the language, it is placed in the html tag, it also helps for visibility in search engines.
+- *lang*: indicates the language, it is placed in the html tag, it also helps for visibility in search engines.
-- href: indicates the URL that a link goes to
+- *href*: indicates the URL that a link goes to
-- src: path to image
+- *src*: path to image
-- width/height : indicates dimensions of elements
+- *width/height*: indicates dimensions of elements
-- style: gives style such as colour to an element
+- *style*: gives style such as colour to an element
-- alt: alternative text used for screen-readers or if in case path/link to image is broken
+- *alt*: alternative text used for screen-readers or if in case path/link to image is broken

-HTML is a powerful tool that allows you to create lists, forms and work together with programmer language to receive users data.
+HTML is a powerful tool that allows you to create lists, forms.
+Along with a programming language you can also receive and process users data.

 References:
 W3Schools (2022).
 Introduction to HTML. [online] W3schools.com.
 Available at: https://www.w3schools.com/html/html_intro.asp

 ## Q2
-### Define the features of the following technologies that are essential in terms of the development of the internet:
- - packets
- - IP addresses (IPv4 and IPv6)
- - routers and routing
- - domains and DNS

-### Explain how each technology has contributed to the development of the internet.
 - Packets
 Packets are "containers" of data, packets are slipt into small "packages" of data and they are transferred over from one computer to another through computer network.
 Once the data is slipt in small pieces, it chooses the best route to it's destination and packets have the ability to travel  independently reducing the load on a single route.
 In case of an issue during the transmission, the route gets changed to ensure the recipient receives the complete data.
 Once the packets arrived in the destination they are re-organised through a sequence of numbers and they become complete again.
 Packets has contribute to the development of the internet allowing multiple computers to exchange data simultaneously, allowing computer users to reach each continuously.
 This technology also allows the reliability of sending and receiving data since routes are changed in case of congestion or failure.

 - IP addresses (IPv4 and IPv6)
 IP stands for Internet protocol, every computer connected to the internet has an IP, which is an unique identifying number.
 This number is used to identify where the data goes, it's how devices connects one to another.

-IPv4 it's the version 4 of internet protocol also know as 32-bit system, computers switched to IP protocol back in 1983 and this version still in use.
+IPv4 it's the version 4 of internet protocol also know as 32-Bit system, computers switched to IP protocol back in 1983 and this version still in use.
 IPv4 contains 11 digit numbers separated by dots (decimal structure).
-It has provided over 4 billions IP, and over the years it ran out of addresses as our usage of devices connected to internet surpassed the four billion addresses provided by IPv4.
+It has provided over 4 billions IP, and over the years it ran out of addresses as our usage of devices connected to the internet surpassed the four billion addresses provided by IPv4.
 The solution for the problem arrived in late 90's, IPv6 (version 6).
 - 13 header
 - Requires less space for storing address information in the network
 - IP addresses are divided by 5 classes A, B, C, D and E